Eloy Jiménez Player Props: White Sox vs. Guardians

 Eloy Jiménez At The Plate

-- Jimenez has picked up a hit in 55 of 74 games this year, with multiple hits 19 times.
+- Jimenez has picked up a hit in 73.3% of his 75 games this year, with at least two hits in 25.3% of those games.

-- Jimenez has picked up an RBI in 43.2% of his games this year, with two or more RBI in 16.2% of his games.
-He has also plated three or more runs in two contests.
+- Jimenez has had an RBI in 32 games this season (42.7%), including 12 multi-RBI outings (16.0%).
+He has also driven home three or more of his team's runs in two contests.

-- In 32 of 74 games this year, he has scored, including multiple runs once.
+- He has scored at least one run 32 times this season (42.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.